jincubator/Tribunal/README.md

    - Derives and checks claim hash uniqueness in storage mapping
    - Verifies mandate `expires` timestamp
 3. Computation phase:
-   - Derives `mandateHash` using an EIP712 typehash, destination chainId, tribunal address, and mandate data
+   - Derives `mandateHash` using an EIP712 typehash for the mandate, destination chainId, tribunal address, and mandate data
+   - Derives `claimHash` using an EIP712 typehash for the compact with the mandate as a witness and the compact data including the `mandateHash`
+   - Ensures that the `claimHash` has not already been used and marks it as disposed
    - Calculates `settlementAmount` and `claimAmount` based on:
      - Compact `maxAmount`
      - Mandate parameters (`minimumAmount`, `baselinePriorityFee`, `scalingFactor`)